lightning/bolts/04-onion-routing.md

       - MUST include `payment_data`
       - MUST set `payment_secret` to the one provided
       - MUST set `total_msat` to the total amount it will send
+    - MAY include `sender_auth`. `pubkey` is set to the node public key of the sender. `hmac` is calculated over `payment_hash`, using a shared secret as the key.
+This shared secret is calculated using Elliptic-curve Diffie-Hellman between `pubkey` and the receiver key.

 The reader:
   - MUST return an error if `amt_to_forward` or `outgoing_cltv_value` are not present.
   - if it is the final node:
     - MUST treat `total_msat` as if it were equal to `amt_to_forward` if it is not present.
+    - MUST verify `hmac` in `sender_auth` if present.

 The requirements for the contents of these fields are specified [above](#legacy-hop_data-payload-format) and [below](#basic-multi-part-payments).